markCwatson/autocortext_py/README.md

 ## AutoCortext API CLient

-This is a cimple client for the AutoCortext API.
+This is a simple client for the AutoCortext API.

 ### Setup